-- (1) Any use that is allowed by right or by conditional use permit within the underlying zone district may be allowed in a PUD. - (1)(2) Uses that are consistent with the intent of applicable portions of the Master Plan in the reasonable judgment of the Town Council and compatible with the site's physical and environmental characteristics may be allowed in a PUD.
+- (1) Any use that is allowed by right or by conditional use permit within the underlying zone district may be allowed in a PUD. - (2) Uses that are consistent with the intent of the Master Plan in the reasonable judgment of the Town Council and compatible with the site's physical and environmental characteristics may be allowed in a PUD.